 Best for – artist who likes to use Photoshop’s brush features

-First things first, I love the fact that this tool has been designed to create digital art, unlike the Photoshop which is more of a do it all tool.
-If you like to use Photoshop’s brush features, you will like using Sketch a bit more.
-Although, you don’t need to know Photoshop to use this app.
+I love the fact that Photoshop Sketch was designed to create digital art, unlike Photoshop which is more of a do it all tool.
+If you like to use Photoshop’s brush features, you will like using Sketch even more.
+But you don’t need to know Photoshop to use it.

 The best thing about the app is seamless Adobe product integration.
-For example, you can import the brush you have used in Photoshop or export your artwork in apps like Photoshop and Lightroom.
-It’s also a vector-based program the resulting files are smaller in size and thus can be shared easily.
+For example, you can import all the brushes you have used in Photoshop or export your artwork to Photoshop and Lightroom.
+It’s also a vector-based program which is why resulting files are smaller in size, making it easier to share.

 - 14+ different brushes to choose from